 - Creepin’ it real with Halloween deals

-9. Be Creative with Window Decals or Paint
+9. Be creative with window decals or paint

+Decals are an inexpensive but effective way to bring new life to your retail window displays.
+For Halloween, you can write messages or use Halloween-themed decals.
 You can also try temporary paint markers or commission a local artist to create something worthwhile, like how this local boutique transformed its window display for Halloween.

-10. Hang Garlands or String Lights
+10. Hang garlands or string lights

 Hanging string lights are a great way to add curb appeal and can be adapted for any occasion.
-You can find Halloween-themed string lights that feature jack-o’-lanterns, ghosts, skulls, and skeletons—even eyeballs.
+You can find Halloween-themed string lights that feature jack-o’-lanterns, ghosts, skulls, and skeletons — even eyeballs.
 Or, keep our first tip in mind and use string lights with Halloween colors.

 Consider investing in a single set of string lights and dressing them up for each season—maybe you hang pumpkins and skeletons from them for Halloween, and then switch them out for ornaments and bells for your Christmas display, for example.